neftaly/cloudflare-pubsub-chat/README.md

-# cloudflare-pubsub-browser
+# cloudflare-pubsub-chat

-This monorepo provides a credential endpoint, an onpublish handler and an example browser client for Cloudflare PubSub.
+This monorepo provides workers for a credential endpoint and an onpublish handler.
+There is also an example browser client for Cloudflare PubSub.

 ## Deploying